-The Nielsen Norman Group stirred controversy earlier this month when it published an article promoting the importance of “the fold”.
+The Nielsen Norman Group stirred controversy when it published an article promoting the importance of “the fold”.
 Most of the research I’ve read in the last few years has blasted “the fold”, as an outdated notion – a holdover from an era when content was generally published in only one format.
-Luke Wrobelewski even published a Tumblr site, dubbed “There is no fold”.
+There is even a Tumblr site, dubbed “There is no fold”, composed of tweets by Luke Wroblewski.
 I think the Nielsen Norman Group article argues a couple of interesting points, but there are a few other considerations that designers should think about, too.

 The biggest obstacle isn’t how audiences react to the page fold, but the page turn

 I was alarmed when I read: “Users do scroll, but only if what’s above the fold is promising enough”.
 Although I would not be surprised to see a study that says if the top of an article looks more like a title screen than actual content, users are statistically more likely to click away, so don’t do that.

 But forget scrolling for a moment: most of the time, users don’t even click on a link to a page unless the link is promising enough.

 Let’s assume, for a moment, that if a user makes a deliberate choice to navigate to a page, it’s because the link to the page convinced them they’ll find something there.
 They’re not likely to give up just because what they want isn’t near the top of the page – especially when browsing on a smartphone, where everything interesting is below the fold, and everyone should be used to it (or so, I would guess).

 In a very general sense (and with admitted exceptions), I think an effective page title – that conveys the value of the page to potential visitors – can be about as important as what goes above the fold.
 Because page titles are often shown with links shared on social media – the page title is what informs audiences that they want to turn to your page.